Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Model robustness

 \subsection{Recombination on grains}

-Recombination on grains can be more efficient than radiative recombination and becomes the dominant destruction process for positive ions in some circumstances \citep{1978MNRAS.184..227W, 1987ApJ...320..803D, 1988ApJ...329..418L, 2001ApJ...563..842W}. \citet{2017ApJ...843...38G} found that including recombinations on grains is crucial in order to obtain the correct CO abundance in their one-zone PDR calculations.
-Fig. \ref{fig:grrectransition} shows the normalized abundances of C$^+$ (blue), C (orange) and CO (green) as a function of density for $Z^{\prime} = $ 3, 1, 0.3 and 0.1 from top to bottom.
+Recombination on grains can be more efficient than radiative recombination and becomes the dominant destruction process for positive ions in some circumstances \citep{1978MNRAS.184..227W, 1987ApJ...320..803D, 1988ApJ...329..418L, 2001ApJ...563..842W}. \citet{2017ApJ...843...38G} found that including recombinations on grains is crucial in order to obtain the correct CO abundance in their PDR calculations.
+Fig.~\ref{fig:grrectransition} shows the normalized abundances of C$^+$ (blue), C (orange) and CO (green) as a function of density for $Z^{\prime} = $ 3, 1, 0.3 and 0.1 from top to bottom.
 The solid and dashed lines represent models with and without recombinations on grains.
-Recombinations on grains shifts the C$^+$/C/CO conversions towards lower densities and therefore increases $M_{\rm CO}$.
-However, we find that this is only a marginal effect, as $M_{\rm CO}$ increases by a factor of 2, 1.6, 1.2 and 1.1 for $Z^{\prime} = $ 3, 1, 0.3 and 0.1, respectively.
-This is because CO formation occurs at high enough densities.
-Indeed, we have confirmed that in one-zone PDR calculations, recombination on grains makes a smaller difference on the CO abundance at high densities, as also seen in \citet{2017ApJ...843...38G}.
+Recombination on grains shifts the conversions of both C$^+$/C and C/CO to lower densities, but the effect is significantly more pronounced in the former.
+For $Z^{\prime} = $ 3, 1, 0.3 and 0.1, including recombination on grains increases $M_{\rm C}$ by a factor of 3.9, 4.3, 5.9 and 4.5, while increases $M_{\rm CO}$ by a factor of 2, 1.6, 1.2 and 1.1, respectively.
+Contrary to \citet{2017ApJ...843...38G}, we find that $M_{\rm CO}$ is only marginally affected by recombination on grains as CO formation occurs at higher densities in our simulations.
+Indeed, we have confirmed that in one-zone PDR calculations, recombination on grains makes a increasingly larger difference on the CO abundance with decreasing density, as also seen in \citet{2017ApJ...843...38G}.